terminal42/webling-api/README.md

 $ composer.phar require terminal42/webling-api ^1.0
 ```

-If you are using Symfony2, we recommend to use our [Webling Bundle](https://github.com/terminal42/webling-bundle).
+If you are using Symfony, we recommend to use our [Webling Bundle](https://github.com/terminal42/webling-bundle).

 ## Usage